1. WIN-911 Mobile Security Overview

 Once the WIN-911 Mobile Module is connected to the Mobile Web API, you can begin adding Mobile app users to the WIN-911 configuration.

 B.2 WIN-911 Mobile App Accounts

 Mobile app accounts differ from Mobile Module accounts in that they're owned by the users of the app.
 Rather than receiving a win911mobile.com Azure AD account, users must create their own Microsoft account.
-In some cases, the user may already have Microsoft account, for example, if they're using their work email which is tied to an Office 365 account.
+In some cases, the user may already have a Microsoft account, for example, if they're using their work email which is tied to an Office 365 account.

 We leverage Azure B2C (business-to-consumer) to extend access to the Mobile Web API to users invited to consume resources on our Azure tenant.
 You can learn more about Azure B2C through Microsoft's official documents.

-When adding mobile app users in the WIN-911 Workspace, an email address must be entered for each user.
+When creating mobile app users in WIN-911 Workspace, an email address must be entered for each user.
 Azure AD will send an invitation to the specified email address to create a Microsoft account.
 If the email entered already belongs to a Microsoft account, e.g. an Office 365 account, then they'll receive a prompt to authorize access to the WIN-911 Mobile Web API.